 Settlement services also offer classes to help you improve your language skills.
 They will assess your language skills and recommend a program based on your results.

-Some settlement services in Canada even organize conversation circles that give you the opportunity to practice your language skills.
+Some settlement services in Canada even organize conversation circles that allow you to practice your language skills.
 This will increase your confidence to talk to others and have meaningful conversations.

 Some settlement agencies conduct workshops on Canadian business and workplace culture to help you succeed and retain your job.